Search results for

 Curtis Joe / Android Authority

-We’ve already addressed the features that make a TV smart, but beyond that, features are pretty similar.
+We’ve already addressed the features that make a TV smart, but beyond that, the features are pretty similar.
 On the back of any given set you’ll find a variety of ports, primarily HDMI connections for hooking up consoles, media streamers, computers, and sometimes speakers and receivers.
-You can use use HDMI connections for audio if they and their attached peripherals support ARC (Audio Return Channel) or eARC (Enhanced Audio Return Channel).
+You can use HDMI connections for audio if they and their attached peripherals support ARC (Audio Return Channel) or eARC (Enhanced Audio Return Channel).
 HDMI 2.1 is the latest and greatest standard, supporting not just eARC but things like 8K resolution.

 You may also see ports for features like DisplayPort video, USB data, optical audio, Ethernet networking, and coaxial antenna/cable signals.
 What you’re increasingly unlikely to see, however, are connections for older video formats like composite or component video.
 Those are technically inferior to HDMI and DisplayPort, only useful if you have an older DVD player, camcorder, console, or VCR.
 You can buy an HDMI adapter if it’s absolutely essential to connect that hardware.